 Best for: Anyone concerned about AI safety and ethics.

-A comprehensive exploration of the challenge of making AI systems do what we actually want.
-Covers fairness, bias, reward hacking, and the fundamental difficulty of specifying human values to machines.
+Brian Christian digs into the hardest problem in AI: making these systems do what we actually want.
+He covers fairness, bias, reward hacking, and the surprisingly difficult task of translating human values into machine instructions.

 Key insight: The problem is not that AI does something wrong.
 The problem is that AI does exactly what you tell it to do — and your instructions are never precise enough.